MatthijsZw/jekyll-survey/README.md

 # jekyll-survey

-A way to create simple surveys using Jekyll and storing answers in firebase.
-An easy way to create surveys or questionnaires using markdown.
+A way to create simple surveys using Jekyll.
 You can create single-page or multi-page questionnaires.
-Answers are automatically stored in Firebase.
+Answers are stored in Firebase (or a back-end of your choosing).
+[Example survey](https://matth-ijs.nl/files/jekyll_survey/index.html)

 **Please note:** I consider this code to be a 'working prototype'.
 It does not follow best-practice and is not production-ready.